BrooksResearchGroup-UM/FastMBAR/docs/source/butane_PMF.rst

 Now we are ready to compute the PMF.
-Solving MBAR equations yields the relative free energies of the :math:`M` states, all of which have biasing potential enegies.
+Solving MBAR equations yields the relative free energies of the :math:`M` states, all of which have biasing potential energies.
-Knowing the relative free enegies of the :math:`M` states enables us to compute the PMF using an easy reweighting procesure.
+Knowing the relative free energies of the :math:`M` states enables us to compute the PMF using an easy reweighing procedure.
 In order to do that, we need to compute the energy matrix :math:`B_{L,N}` as shown in Fig. 1 and Fig. 2.

 To represent the PMF of the dihedral, we split the dihedral range, :math:`[-\pi, \pi]` into :math:`L` windows: :math:`[\theta_{l-1}, \theta_l]` for :math:`l = 1, ..., L`.
 Then we can represent the PMF by computing the relative free energies of these $L$ states each of which has a potential energy of :math:`U(x)`.
-Because the :math:`l` th state is constrainted in the dihedral range :math:`[\theta_{l-1}, \theta_l]`, we need to add a biasing potential :math:`R_l(\theta)` to enforce the constraint.
+Because the :math:`l` th state is constrained in the dihedral range :math:`[\theta_{l-1}, \theta_l]`, we need to add a biasing potential :math:`R_l(\theta)` to enforce the constraint.
 The value of the biasing potential :math:`R_l(\theta) = R_l(\theta(x))` is 0 when :math:`\theta \in [\theta_{l-1}, \theta_l]`, infinity otherwise.